Panel Diversity: Inclusive Strategies for Healthcare Market Researchers

 Before joining Thrivable, where she manages the successful delivery of healthcare research projects for customers, Jackie oversaw research teams at airports across the country for Global Resource Management’s travel and tourism clients.
 She also served as a study director at Market Facts and the manager of survey services at the Center for Strategy Research.
 Jackie holds a PhD from the Annenberg School for Communication at USC.

-Building an Engaged Panelist Community for Healthcare Market Research
+Building an Engaged Research Community for Healthcare

 Impacts of COVID-19 on Patients With Diabetes: July 2021 Survey Report